 When the Financial Services Commission Act came into force, a number of new firms decided that the British Virgin Islands would be a good place to set up business, but this meant they had to follow the new set of rules and regulations.

 What the BVI FSC can do for you as a Forex trader

 If you’re new to Forex trading your knowledge of industry regulation may be a little limited.
-But those of you with a little more experience will recognize the importance of regulation and possibly be aware of some of the bigger names in the sector.
+But those of you with a little more experience will recognise the importance of regulation, and possibly be aware of some of the bigger names in the sector.
 For example, there is the FCA in the UK, and CySEC in Cyprus, as well as the CFTC and the SEC in the USA.
 There will also be a number of regulatory bodies you’ve never heard of, with the BVI FSC perhaps being one of them.

 We should advise you that not all regulatory bodies work in the same way or offer the same level of protection, and picking a lesser-known regulatory body can be a little hit and miss.
 It seems that the popularity of the BVI FSC is growing, but unfortunately it has received some industry criticism.
 This is because a number of the better-known and more-respected regulators impose certain threshold conditions.
 This is not the case with the BVI FSC, though.
 BVI FSC Forex brokers are not required to keep a minimum level of capital, to segregate client funds, to participate in a compensation scheme, or to provide any information for customers with regard to an execution policy.